batool77y/Automated-attendance-intelligence-dashboard-/README.md

 - Dashboard screenshots

 ## How to Use
-1. Download the .pbix file
+1. Download the ZIP folder from this repository.
-2. Open it using Microsoft Power BI Desktop
+2. Open `dashboard_aviation.pbix` in Power BI Desktop.
+3. Explore the interactive dashboard and insights.

 ## Note
 This project focuses on data visualization and insights using Power BI.